Detection of disk-jet co-precession in a tidal disruption event: X-ray spectral analysis

 We first applied step 1), jointly fitting the spectra with \texttt{tbabs\_Lcol} linked, and obtained values consistent with zero.
 The 95\% upper limits for \(n_{\rm H\_Loc}\) were \(0.2 \times 10^{20}~\text{cm}^{-2}\) for NICER, \(2.6 \times 10^{20}~\text{cm}^{-2}\) for XRT, and \(0.9 \times 10^{20}~\text{cm}^{-2}\) for PN.
 Next, we applied step 2), jointly fitting the spectra above and below the luminosity of \(9.2 \times 10^{41}~\text{erg~s}^{-1}\) with \texttt{tbabs\_Lcol} linked.
 Similar to step 1, only upper limits were obtained: \(0.03 \times 10^{20}~\text{cm}^{-2}\) for higher luminosities and \(0.2 \times 10^{20}~\text{cm}^{-2}\) for lower luminosities.
 If removing \texttt{tbabs\_Lcol} from the fit, the flux measurements across different facilities and epochs were impacted by less than 6\%, within the 1-$\sigma$ uncertainties.
 Overall, we concluded that \texttt{tbabs\_Lcol} is negligible and therefore excluded it from our spectral analysis.

 An absorption feature around 0.9 keV was observed in some of the observations from the three facilities spanning from July 13 to 27, suggesting the presence of clumpy outflows along the line of sight.
-A detailed analysis of these absorption lines will be presented in a forthcoming paper (Lin et al., in preparation).
+A detailed analysis of these absorption lines is presented in a separate study \cite{Lin2025}.

 Additionally, one can see from the model setup, a hard excess above 1 keV was evident in the XMM-Newton observations and could be modeled with a \texttt{thcomp} component convolved with the \texttt{diskbb} component.
 This suggests that the observed hard excess may result from inverse Comptonization of the disk photons.
 The \texttt{thcomp} component contributes less than $10\%$ to the total flux.